nathanfarlow/nlp-meme-gen/README.md

 # nlp-meme-gen
 Discord bot which makes structured memes out of natural language descriptions.
 Uses local infrerence with llama.cpp.
-Scripts are hacked together so probably won't be useful to anyone else :)
+Scripts are hacked together, so they may not be useful to anyone else :)

 ## Examples: